We want you to get active outdoors in a way that’s meaningful to you to:

 Please come to the starting location with time to spare.

 These rides are led by volunteer Ride Leaders.
 Ride Leaders should be familiar with the route and help direct the ride according to the cue sheet.
-Ride Leaders are not expected to provide food, water, or mechanical support, but are expected to lend a hand when possible and to provide encouragement and help less experienced riders.
+Ride Leaders are not expected to provide food, water, or mechanical support, but are expected to lend a hand when possible, provide encouragement, and help less experienced riders.

-If you are interested in becoming a Ride Leader, please contact The Hazon Office.
+If you are interested in becoming a Ride Leader, please contact us.

 What if I’m not training for anything – can I still come?